lsst/dp0-2_lsst_io/data-access-analysis-tools/adql-recipes.rst

 ..
 Important::
-    If a query takes longer than you expect, please submit a `GitHub Issue <https://github.com/rubin-dp0/Support>`__ or post in the `DP0 RSP Service Issues <https://community.lsst.org/c/support/dp0-rsp-issues/52>`__ category of the Rubin Community Forum.
+    If a query takes longer than you expect, please submit a `GitHub Issue <https://github.com/rubin-dp0/Support>`__ or post in the "DP0 RSP Service Issues" category of the Rubin Community Forum.
     Staff with familiarity with Qserv are happy to investigate and to help tweak queries for optimal execution.